JayasuryaThirumaran/NPCI_MLOps_Assignment2/Readme.md

    - Expose the required port (e.g., 5000 for Gradio apps).
    - Run the calculator.py script.
 4.Build the docker image and run a container.

+5.Test the calculator.

+Note:
+  - for testing functions like "sqrt", "sin", "cos", "tan" which takes single input , keep the second number as 0.